opeleg24/NBA-Website-Server/README.md

 • PHP - The server scripting language used

-• MySQL - The database management system used
+• MySQL - The database management system used to store The NBA teams and players data

-• Slim- The web server framework used to built the API request sysytem
+• Slim - The web server framework used to built the API request sysytem

 • simple_html_dom - External web harvesting library used to scrap The NBA teams and players data